 Final and Midyear examinations are three-hour written tests administered and proctored by the staff of the Office of the Registrar at locations and times specified by the Registrar.
-Courses ordinarily hold final examinations, and half and full courses that run throughout the year hold midyear examinations.
+Courses ordinarily hold final examinations, and half and full courses that run throughout the year also hold midyear examinations.
 Any deviation from the scheduled three-hour examination requires the prior approval of the Office of Academic Programs (for courses below the 200- or 2000-level) or the Dean of the Graduate School (for courses at the 200- or 2000-level).
 (See Requesting a Substitution on page 44.)
 Examination substitutions for research courses, seminars, tutorials, and other low enrollment courses (see below for definition) are automatically approved by the Office of the Registrar.
-(See also Hour and Midterm Examinations on page 36.)
+(See also Hour and Midterm Examinations on page 35.)

 To earn credit for a course or to count the course toward fulfillment of the requirements for a degree, the student must have attended the final examination (or midyear and final if a full-year course) or an approved makeup.
 A student's unexcused absence from a midyear or final examination will ordinarily result in a failing grade for the course (ABS).
 The course head is not empowered to excuse student absences from midyear, final, or makeup examinations scheduled by the Registrar.
-Furthermore, the course head may not give a final examination at a special time to accommodate the needs of an individual student or authorize the substitution of another exercise for an examination.
+Furthermore, the course head may not give a final examination of another exercise for an examination.
 Undergraduate students who request special accommodations should be directed to their resident deans.
 Graduate students should be directed to the FAS Deputy Registrar.